School of Medicine

 Affiliate, Department Funds

-Resident in MedicineBioAriadne Nichol is a researcher at the Stanford Center for Biomedical Ethics.
-She earned her bachelors degree in Human Biology from Stanford University, where she graduated with Honors in Ethics in Society and was a Public Service Scholar.
-She has previously worked on global public health research ethics topics at Doctors Without Borders and at the World Health Organization (WHO).
-Her work has been published in multiple peer-reviewed journals including the American Journal of Bioethics, PLOS One, and JAMA Network Open.
-Her research areas of interest include ethical issues of biomedical research in vulnerable populations, as well as the ethical and social issues raised by application of big data and machine learning in health care and pharmacogenetics.
+Resident in MedicineBioAriadne Nichol is a resident physician in Internal Medicine at Stanford and a researcher at the Stanford Center for Biomedical Ethics.
+She earned her bachelor’s degree in Human Biology from Stanford University, where she graduated with Honors in Ethics in Society and was named a Public Service Scholar.
+She earned her medical degree from the UC San Diego School of Medicine, where she developed a biomedical ethics course and received a teaching award from the School of Medicine.
+She has previously worked on global public health research ethics topics with the World Health Organization, Doctors Without Borders, and the National Public Health Organization of Greece.
+Her work has been published in several peer-reviewed journals, including the American Journal of Bioethics, PLOS ONE, and JAMA Network Open.
+Her research interests include ethical issues in biomedical research involving vulnerable populations, as well as the ethical and social implications of big data and machine learning in health care and for precision medicine.